gettypubs/deck.js/README.md

 ```
 The problem is that this means no existing anchor links will work as expected.
 So, you can't have have an anchor link for footnote or figure reference.

+### Printing -- not yet modified

+Deck.js includes stripped down black and white print styles for the standard slide template that is suitable for handouts.
+It does not work for this publications demo version and should be re-done.

 ## Dependencies

 - [jQuery](http://jquery.com)